jhochwald/PowerShell-collection/README.md

 More then welcome!
 Please see the [Contribution Guide](CONTRIBUTING.md) for more details!

-### Signed Code

-~~I will sign all scripts with a valid certificate soon, again.~~

-~~In the meantime, I use a test certificate from [Ascertia.com](https://www.ascertia.com) for testing everything.
-Please note: The [Ascertia.com](https://www.ascertia.com) might throw error, caused by a missing root certificate trust!
-This is a known issue, but for mow I need a test certificate!~~

-~~I sign all files with a time stamp from an official [Timestamp Server](http://timestamp.digicert.com).
-A time stamp prevents the script from failing if the certificate expires because users and programs can verify that the certificate was valid at the time of signing.~~

-~~I sign all scripts, modules, executables, and installers.
-In addition, all scripts and modules will be available plain (without signature).~~

 #### Any ideas?

 I still search for a free code signing certificate for my open-source projects.
 So, does anyone know a source?

 Even if there is no "free" version for my open-source projects, I would also pay for a valid certificate (again).
 However, most of the sources I found are not cheap!
 Does anyone know a cheap source for a signing certificate?

-### Installers

-In the past, I published a few things with a (signed) MSI installer package.
-These MSI installers were very basic; I know!

-~~But there is hope: The [Advanced Installer Team](http://www.advancedinstaller.com/) sponsored a _free_ [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html) license for my open-source work.
-So things will change soon, and I will provide (much better) installers again in the very near future.~~
-I no longer have a license for [Advanced Installer Professional](https://www.advancedinstaller.com/top-professional-features.html).

-I, still, highly recommend [Advanced Installer](http://www.advancedinstaller.com/), because it's they have a great set of [features](https://www.advancedinstaller.com/top-exclusive-features.html), and it fits perfect to my tooling and existing workflow.
-I used the [free version](https://www.advancedinstaller.com/top-freeware-features.html) to build some of my basic installers before.
-I switched to the [Professional](https://www.advancedinstaller.com/top-professional-features.html) version only because it can do a few more things I really needed. ~~Mainly the automated handling of digital signatures and the integration into my existing Continuous Integration chain.~~

-### Continuous Deployment

-~~I will transfer this project to my existing [TeamCity](https://www.jetbrains.com/teamcity/) Continuous Integration (CI) chain soon.
-As part of that I started to tweak a bit further (under the hood), like creating a few basic pester tests.
-I will publish all the stuff that I use for it as well.~~

-~~My goal is to automate the complete Continuous Integration (CI) and Continuous Delivery (CD) process like we did it within my old company.
-As a result, much better code should land here very soon.
-But: There is no timeframe planned, at least not yet!~~

 ### Default License